Anshulsm12/First-order-motion-model/README.md

-# First Order Motion Model for Image Animatio
+# First Order Motion Model for Image Animation

 This repository contains an implementation of image animation using a First Order Motion Model.